z472421519/BinaryAudit/PoC/BOF/DIR823G/FillMacCloneMac/FillMacCloneMac.md

 # Bug Report: Buffer Overflow in D-Link DIR-823G Router
-A critical buffer overflow vulnerability has been identified in the D-Link DIR-823G router firmware that allows remote attackers to potentially execute arbitrary code or cause denial of service through malformed HTTP requests.
+A buffer overflow vulnerability has been identified in the D-Link DIR-823G router firmware that allows remote attackers to potentially execute arbitrary code or cause denial of service through malformed HTTP requests.

 ## Vulnerability Details